The Best Student Microscope

 But as a rule of thumb, look for these features when purchasing student microscopes for your classroom:

 There is great value for every student in each model.
 And there are other models that might suit the unique needs of your students or the special program you’re running.

-Tell us about it and we’ll help you find the right model with a great value price.
-We can also recommend other models for a college student or more advanced research lab applications.
+Tell us about your lesson plans or challenges with students, and we’ll help you find the right model with a great value price.
+We can also recommend other models for a university or college student or more advanced research lab applications.

 The student microscope models on this page are compound microscopes.
 You can find stereo microscope options by browsing the rest of the site (one of the best-selling student stereo microscopes can be found here).

 Yes!
 Prepared slides for any student microscope come in groups of 5 to 50.
 They’re available in animal and non-animal, human histology, human pathology, plants, fungus, and lots more.
 You can find prepared microscope slides for students here.
 There are also accessories like blank slides, petri dish, or other things students use to look at samples under magnification in the chemistry or biology laboratory.

 In most situations, we recommend Omano brand microscopes.
 Omano is our house brand, and the best mix of value and features available on Microscope.com (and we think anywhere else).
 We are passionate about science, and Omano is our attempt at making science accessible to as many students as possible.
 Omano microscopes are built to last decades in the classroom so you don’t have to buy again and again.